Want to know how to stop cold calls? Take a look at some of these free and paid options available to you.Fed up with cold calls?

 Any other tips on how to stop spam calls?

 The Telephone Preference Service (TPS) is a free service.
 It is the official central opt out register on which you can record your preference not to receive unsolicited sales or marketing calls.
 It is a legal requirement that all organisations (including charities, voluntary organisations and political parties) do not make such calls to numbers registered on the TPS unless they have your consent to do so.

 I’m sure most of you have heard of the TPS, but in all honesty, I think it’s a bit of a toothless tiger.
 The majority of calls I receive are from abroad, which means they are untouchable by the TPS.

 The vast majority of phones now have an LCD display.
 That means you can set-up caller display which shows you who is calling (like mobile phones).
 Depending on your package, your landline company may charge you a small fee every month for caller display.
-Plus, many people block their numbers, so it won’t always help.
+Plus, many people block their numbers from view, so it won’t always help.

 This handy box plugs into your phone.
 According to trueCall;

 trueCall is the complete solution to all types of nuisance phone call – telemarketing, recorded message calls, silent calls, calls from overseas call centres, fax calls, market researchers, offensive or threatening calls, misdials and wrong numbers.
 It’s about the size of a paperback book and plugs into your phone line at home, checking every call you receive before letting your phone ring.